|T O P I C R E V I E W|

-This date code could be an error as it is one month after the introduction of the revised six crew names version of this Expedition 59 patch.
+This date code is an error as it is two months after this five names patch was withdrawn and discontinued, for the revised six crew names version of this Expedition 59 patch.
 (See the three date codes for the revised six crew names patches below).

 |Moonbase Alphan||Here's the updated Expedition 59 patch that was released yesterday.|

 |Hart Sastrowardoyo||So she's now going by Koch rather than Hammock-Koch?
 Or is this because of trying to fit all names on the patch?|